patternfly/patternfly-react/packages/patternfly-4/react-charts/src/components/ChartBar/examples/ChartBar.md

 title: 'Bar'
 section: 'charts'
 typescript: true
-propComponents: ['Chart', 'ChartAxis', 'ChartBar', 'ChartGroup', 'ChartVoronoiContainer']
+propComponents: [
+  'Chart',
+  'ChartAxis',
+  'ChartBar',
+  'ChartGroup',
+  'ChartVoronoiContainer'
+]
 ---

 import { Chart, ChartAxis, ChartBar, ChartGroup, ChartThemeColor, ChartVoronoiContainer } from '@patternfly/react-charts';

-import './chart-bar.scss';
+## Introduction
 Note: PatternFly React charts live in its own package at [@patternfly/react-charts](https://www.npmjs.com/package/@patternfly/react-charts)!

-## Introduction
 PatternFly React charts are based on the [Victory](https://formidable.com/open-source/victory/docs/victory-chart/) chart library, along with additional functionality, custom components, and theming for PatternFly.
 This provides a collection of React based components you can use to build PatternFly patterns with consistent markup, styling, and behavior.

 Learn to build a bar chart using a Katacoda tutorial starting with a simple chart, adding multiple datasets, tooltips, axis labels, a legend, and concluding by changing the theme color.
 You'll learn how to use React chart components together to build a consistent user experience.